mzeehasham/Job_fair_portal/README.md

 The Job Fair Portal is a web application designed for the annual job fair at COMSATS University.
 The platform facilitates both students and companies by providing a centralized space where students can create and upload their resumes, and companies can access these resumes during interviews.

+**Note: This project is currently under development.
+Some features may be incomplete or subject to change.**

 ## Features

 - **Student Registration:** Students can register on the portal using their university credentials.